- Help Center

 Cloning creates copies of an existing Action and its decomposition at simulation run-time.
-The simulator will copy an Action and execute each copy as a if each copy was its own parallel branch.
+The simulator will copy an Action and execute each copy as if each copy was its own parallel branch.
 The number of clones can be set by modifying the decomposes/decomposed by Multiplicity relationship attribute.
-To set this attribute select the Action to be cloned in the 'Action Diagram' and click the 'Open' dropdown and then select the 'Entity View' menu item to navigate to the Action's ‘Entity View’.
+To set this attribute select the Action to be cloned in the 'Action Diagram' and click the 'Open' drop-down and then select the 'Entity View' menu item to navigate to the Action's 'Entity View.'
 Then click the 'Attributes' button under the decomposes/decomposed by relationship.
 Set the relationship's Multiplicity attribute to the number of clones desired.

 Total Cost will be automatically calculated based on the incurs/incurred by relationship during a simulation run.
 A Cost’s Amount is added to the simulation’s total running costs.
 If an entity has multiple incurs Cost relationships the simulator will add the costs individually.

 The simulator can calculate "Fixed" or "Per Hour" costs by setting the 'Rate' attribute.
-If 'Rate' equals "Fixed" then the cost will be add to the simulation’s cost at the value specified regardless of the duration of the associated model element.
+If 'Rate' equals "Fixed" then the cost will be added to the simulation’s cost at the value specified regardless of the duration of the associated model element.
 If 'Rate' equals "Per Hour" then the Cost’s Amount will be multiplied by the duration of the model element.
 Below is the equation representation of this.